zyzzfh/Asphyxia-Rage/readme.md

 - [License](#license)

 ## About :information_source:
-- Leerware is a CS2 cheat based on [Asphyxia](https://github.com/maecry/asphyxia-cs2).
+- CS2 cheat based on [Asphyxia](https://github.com/maecry/asphyxia-cs2).
 - Asphyxia is a base that was intended to be a starting point.
 It is not a cheat itself, but rather a framework for building your own cheat.
 - C++ version: 20